-2. The Superintendent of Schools shall be contacted promptly and informed about the situation.
-The Superintendent will discuss the required procedures to be followed.

-3. The student shall be immediately suspended pending the completion of an administrative review of the events.

-4. The student's parents or guardians will be notified of the incident and asked to come to the school to remove their student from the building.

-5. The police will be contacted, and the weapon turned over to their custody.
-Depending upon the nature of the incident, criminal charges may be filed.

-6. The principal will conduct a complete investigation into the incident.
-All involved parties shall be interviewed and any pertinent information shall be documented in writing.

-7. A meeting will be held with the principal, pastor, student, and parents.
-If the principal's investigation verified that the student possessed and/or used a weapon or look alike weapon, the student shall be expelled from school.

-8. In the event of mitigating circumstances, the pastor may elect a disciplinary action other than an expulsion, especially for students in Gr.
+- 2. The Superintendent of Schools shall be contacted promptly and informed about the situation.
+The Superintendent will discuss the required procedures to be followed. - 3.
+The principal shall immediately notify a local law enforcement agency of firearm or drug incidents on school grounds.
+If a student is in possession of a firearm or illegal drugs, the principal shall also immediately notify the student's parent(s) or guardian(s), who will be required to remove their student from the school grounds. - 4.
+The principal shall notify the Illinois State Police within three days of any firearms or drug incidents at the school through the School Incident Reporting System (SIRS) in IWAS. - 5.
+The student shall be suspended pending the completion of an administrative review of the events. - 6.
+The principal will conduct a complete investigation into the incident.
+All involved parties shall be interviewed and any pertinent information shall be documented in writing. - 7.
+A meeting will be held with the principal, pastor/canonical pastor, student, and parents.
+If the principal's investigation verified that the student possessed and/or used a weapon or look alike weapon, the student shall be expelled from school. - 8.
+In the event of mitigating circumstances, the pastor/canonical pastor may elect a disciplinary action other than an expulsion, especially for students in Gr.
 K-3.
-The pastor may consider circumstances such as:

-- Is the violation merely technical in nature (e.g. squirt guns)? - Was the weapon displayed or used in a threatening manner? - Has the weapon caused any harm, injury, destruction, or damage? - Is the weapon commonly used by people for purposes other than use as a weapon (e.g. table knife)? - Did verbal threats precede the possession of the weapon?

-• Does the student have a prior disciplinary record of physical violence, aggression, causing injury or damage, and/or making threats to others?

-9. The decision of the canonical pastor shall be final (cf. D-114).
+The pastor/canonical pastor may consider circumstances such as: - Is the violation merely technical in nature (e.g. squirt guns)? - Was the weapon displayed or used in a threatening manner? - Has the weapon caused any harm, injury, destruction, or damage? - Is the weapon commonly used by people for purposes other than use as a weapon (e.g. table knife)? - Did verbal threats precede the possession of the weapon? - Does the student have a prior disciplinary record of physical violence, aggression, causing injury or damage, and/or making threats to others? - 9.
+The decision of the pastor/canonical pastor shall be final (cf. D-114).
 Any appeal of the decision must be submitted in writing directly to the Superintendent of Schools.
-A review of the decision will only consider whether it violates the applicable policy.

-10. Parents may withdraw their child from the school at any point during the process.
-If the decision is made to withdraw, the official transfer form shall indicate that the student is not in good standing due to a pending disciplinary action.

-11. If a student who has been expelled for a weapons violation applies for readmission in a subsequent school year, the school shall require an assessment by a mental health professional and/or professional counseling prior to reinstatement.

-12. Upon advance written approval from the principal, a student, or school visitor may possess a weapon and/or look alike for the following reasons:

-- Possession and/or use is required as part of an authorized class or course - Possession is part of an authorized school and/or class display or presentation - Possession and/or use is part of an official ceremony (e.g. honor guards, Knights of Columbus, etc.) - Possession is authorized as a stage prop - Possession and/or use is part of an authorized interscholastic sports activity student safety will be guarded throughout the duration of the project, display, presentation, or activity.
+A review of the decision will only consider whether it violates the applicable policy. - 10.
+Parents may withdraw their child from the school at any point during the process.
+If the decision is made to withdraw, the official transfer form shall indicate that the student is not in good standing due to a pending disciplinary action. - 11.
+If a student who has been expelled for a weapons violation applies for readmission in a subsequent school year, the school shall require an assessment by a mental health professional and/or professional counseling prior to reinstatement. - 12.
+Upon advance written approval from the principal, a student, or school visitor may possess a weapon and/or look alike for the following reasons: - Possession and/or use is required as part of an authorized class or course - Possession is part of an authorized school and/or class display or presentation - Possession and/or use is part of an official ceremony (e.g. honor guards, Knights of Columbus, etc.) - Possession is authorized as a stage prop - Possession and/or use is part of an authorized interscholastic sports activity.

-• Prior to granting such approval, the principal shall require a written outline documenting how
+Prior to granting such approval, the principal shall require a written outline documenting how student safety will be guarded throughout the duration of the project, display, presentation, or activity.